Updated 4/22/13:

 GRC-9 Mobile setup

 Above: Mounting my other GRC-9 in the back of the old Bronco makes it pretty convenient while camping.
-I can check into the Saturday night West Coast Military Radio Collectors Group net on 3985 KC AM, even from my sleeping bag if it gets cold.
-I usually run 80/40 meter coax-fed dipoles but sometimes just a quarter wavelength wire or the MP-57/MS vehicle-mounted whip depending upon how long I plan to camp in one place.
-If the racoons wake me up at 0345 I can check the propagation worldwide without getting up.
+I can check into the Saturday night West Coast Military Radio Collectors Group net on 3985 KC AM, even from my sleeping bag when it gets cold up here in the mountains.

 The Bronco is pretty cramped with camping gear so I had little room for a huge DY-88 dynamotor power supply.
 So I built a small transistorized power supply that runs off the vehicle 12 Volt battery; with the little supply sitting under the passenger seat.
 It works well and is more efficient than the dyno but I miss the Dyno Whine during Transmit !